JMurphyWeb/sketch-pad/README.md

 I am also trying to come to terms with the wierd & wonderful world of GitHub!

-Next I have made a change to a clone of the file from my computer, then created a pull request via the command line.
+Next I have made a change to a clone of the file from my computer, then updated the GitHub file directly via the command line.